Skip Navigation

 TCS does not apply to any goods which are used for processing, manufacturing, or production.
 However, if you use it for trading, TCS is necessary.
 The table below shows the TCS rate for various goods.

-Type of goods or services Rate
+Type of goods or services Tax Rate

 Scrap 1%